batchusivaji/markdownfiles/kubernetes.md

 ![preview](images/k8s-34.png)
 ![preview](images/k8s-35.png)
 `
+### pod:
-### pod: Collections of containers collocated in a single machine
+Collections of containers collocated in a single machine

+### Service:
-### Service:Load balancer that can bring traffic to a collection of pods
+Load balancer that can bring traffic to a collection of pods

+### Deployment:
-### Deployment: Replicate a container for availability or scale.
+Replicate a container for availability or scale.

+### Kubelet:
-### Kubelet: The primary node agent that runs on each node
+The primary node agent that runs on each node

-### What is Kubernetes?
+# What is Kubernetes?
 Kubernetes is an orchestrator for containers like Swarm, runs on top of Docker usually as a set of APIs in containers.

 Provides API or CLI to manage container across servers.